Zeno++: Robust Fully Asynchronous SGD: Conclusion

 \section{Conclusion}

 We propose a novel Byzantine-tolerant fully asynchronous SGD algorithm: Zeno++.
-The algorithm provably converges.
+Zeno++ provably converges.
 Our empirical results show good performance compared to previous work.
 In future work, we will explore variations of our approach for other settings such as federated learning.